abgov/org-capacity-prototype/README.md

 *org-admin* role applies across the organization; it's not possible to scope the role assignment to a sub-hierarchy of the organization.

 The app also looks for an `organizationId` property in the jwt access token and will show the associated organization unit in the *My Area* view of the frontend app.

+## Deployment
+Example for deployment is included under /.openshift

+Note that Keycloak and MongoDB are not included.